Retrieve and summarize bioRxiv and medRxiv preprints using a local LLM with Ollama via ollamar.

 biorecap_report(output_dir=".",

-Example HTML report generated from the bioRxiv RSS feed on August 6, 2024:
+Example HTML report generated from bioRxiv (bioinformatics) and infectious diseases (medRxiv) subjects on September 25, 2024:

 Details

-The get_preprints() function retrieves preprints from bioRxiv’s RSS feeds.
-You pass one or more subjects to the subject argument.
+function retrieves preprints from the RSS feed of either bioRxiv or medRxiv, based on the subject you provided.
+You pass one or more subjects to the subject

 pp <- get_preprints(subject=c("bioinformatics",